-The results of the annual review notified at the end of the fiscal year are used in identifying a corporation's strengths and improvements and enhancing their activities.
+The results of the annual review reported to each corporation at the end of the fiscal year are used in identifying a corporation's strengths, making improvements and enhancing their activities.
 Evaluation results of all mid-term objectives are used in developing the next mid-term objectives.
-The rate of governmental grants allocated during the next mid-term objectives is affected by the results of the national university corporation evaluation.
+The results of the national university corporation evaluation affect the rate of governmental grants allocated during the next period of mid-term objectives.